callrup/RestAPIFixablyAssignment/README.md

 Assignemnt on Rest API testing

 Author : Rupam Chatterjee
-Project Overview
+#Project Overview
 The project is a CUCUMBER BDD frameowrk based on Rest Assured ,Maven

-Link to Detail Test Documentation
+#Link to Detail Test Documentation
 Tests are BDD-Cucumber based .
 Both Success and Fail test cases are being taken into consideration .
 Test can be run in any environmnet by changing the environment properties

-Link to Payconiq API Automation Doc
-To Run Go to the project root directory.

-Precondition : We expect Java8 (Oracle JDK) and Maven is installed on the system.
+#Precondition : We expect Java8 (Oracle JDK) and Maven is installed on the system.

 Link to Oracle JDK